lmudl/trialing/README.md

 ## results

-Contains the final bar plot
+Contains the final bar plot and map plots.

 ## Replicate